Buying used travel trailers

-Buying used caravans – what to check must also include:
+Buying used travel trailers – what to check must also include:

 Is there any smell of dampness (or use of chemicals) to disguise that and/or other smells?

-Are there any signs of ants or other insects inside the caravan?
+Are there any signs of ants or other insects inside the travel trailer?
 Ants are a giveaway – they are attracted by damp or rotting wood.
-If there is any sign of ants the caravan timber may be rotting.
+If there is any sign of ants the travel trailer timber may be rotting.
 Or there may be a water leak.

 Check walls, ceiling and benchtops check carefully (especially around windows and ventilation hatches).
 Look for dampness, discolouration, bulges, scratches, indents, holes or evidence of repainting or repair.